microsoft/sqlworkshops/sql2019lab/02_Security.md

 The first row is a record that the audit has started.
 The second row is an audit of the SELECT statement.
 The data_sensitivity_information column contains an XML record of the label and information_type values associated with columns that have data classifications.
 This includes the information to look up what columns are affected through the **sys.sensitivity_columns** catalog view.

+Keep the **checkaudit.sql** query tab available in SSMS as you will use it again over the next several steps.

 **STEP 5: SELECT one column from the table**

 Use the script **findpeopleonecolumn.sql** to query only one column that is marked for classification.